Leonard Cohen: Cultural impact and themes

 Cohen was one of the inspirations for Matt Bissonnette and Steven Clark's 2002 film Looking for Leonard.
 Centred on a group of small-time criminals in Montreal, one of the film's characters idolizes Cohen as a symbol of her dreams for a better life, obsessively rereading his writings and rewatching Ladies and Gentlemen.
 Bissonnette followed up in 2020 with Death of a Ladies' Man, a film that uses seven Cohen songs in its soundtrack to illuminate key themes in the film's screenplay.

-The Leonard Cohen song "So Long, Marianne" is the title of the season 4, episode 9 episode of This is Us.
+The Leonard Cohen song "So Long, Marianne" is the title of the season 4, episode 9 episode of This Is Us.
 The song is played and its meaning is discussed as an important plot point of the episode.

-In April 2022, author and journalist Matti Friedman published "Who By Fire: War, Atonement, and the Resurrection of Leonard Cohen" the story of Leonard Cohen's 1973 tour to the front lines of the Yom Kippur War.
+In April 2022, author and journalist Matti Friedman published Who By Fire: War, Atonement, and the Resurrection of Leonard Cohen, the story of Leonard Cohen's 1973 tour to the front lines of the Yom Kippur War.
+TV miniseries by Yehonatan Indursky based on the book was expected in 2024.

 Susan Cain, author of Bittersweet: How Sorrow and Longing Make Us Whole (2022), said that humorous references to Cohen as the "Poet Laureate of Pessimism" miss the point that Cohen's life suggests that "the quest to transform pain into beauty is one of the great catalysts of artistic expression".
 Cain dedicated the book "In memory of Leonard Cohen", quoting lyrics from Cohen's song "Anthem" (1992): "There is a crack, a crack in everything.
 That's how the light gets in."

 New York Times critic A. O. Scott wrote that "Cohen wasn't one to offer comfort.
 His gift as a songwriter and performer was rather to provide commentary and companionship amid the gloom, offering a wry, openhearted perspective on the puzzles of the human condition".
 Dan Geller and Dayna Goldfine, creators of the 2022 documentary film Hallelujah: Leonard Cohen, A Journey, A Song, acknowledged that Cohen was initially perceived as a "monster of gloom"; but Goldfine described Cohen as "one of the funniest guys ever" with "a very droll, dry wit", and Geller remarking, "Almost everything (Cohen) said came out with a twinkle in his eye".
 Long before his death, Cohen said "I feel I have a huge posthumous career in front of me".

+Suzanne Vega spoke of Leonard Cohen's admirers in a New Yorker interview, saying that knowing his work was like being part of a "secret society" among people of her generation.